Corporations and business translation service

 ⤷ Into an agreed-upon common language, such as English.

-If there is no common language, perhaps an interpreter needs to be present at the meeting to conduct liaison interpreting.
+If there is no common language, perhaps an interpreter must be present at the meeting to conduct liaison interpreting.

 As you can see